matseda/Assignment3/TDT4250.Assignment3.model/README.md

 ## Changes from Assignment 1
-Added "Season" Enum to represent if a semester is in the fall or the spring.
+* Added "Season" Enum to represent if a semester is in the fall or the spring.
+* Added "IsMandatory" Enum to represent if a course is mandatory in a semester.

 # Structure
 This section will describe the structure of the project and the most important content for this assignment, the headers in this section will refer to the folders in the repo.